pattern-lab/patternlab-node/README.md

 Default: blank

+##### excluding patterns

+If you'd like to exclude an individual pattern you can do so by prepending the filename with an underscore, like: `_filename.mustache`

+You can also exclude complete directories by prepending the directory name with an underscore, like: `/_experiment/...`

 ##### Verbose Mode
 `patternlab.json` is a file created for debugging purposes.
 Set `debug` to true in `.config.json` to see all the secrets.